 Tsavo West has 4 of the Big Five game animals and a good antelope population.
 It is the most developed with wonderful scenery.
 There are rolling volcanic landscapes, also tall grass and dense bush which may obscure the game.
 The 2 waterholes are the main attractions; the lodges are built around them and provide excellent opportunities for game viewing.

+Over the highway that separates the Parks is Tsavo East, once famous for fantastic herds of Elephants.
 Again, poaching has been a severe problem, but now visitors can see around 50 or more fine Elephant which have wisely retreated to areas near the lodges for protection.
 Great herds of Buffalo numbering up to 1000 can also be seen here.

 The Park has a remote air about it, less attractive to some visitors but the best game viewing is possible along the waterways and at Kanderi swamp, another good site is the Aruba Dam for Lion spotting, both places are close to the Voi Gate.

 Rising out of the Central Highlands to a height of 5 199 metres, the snow capped peak of Mount Kenya is a sight to behold.
 Africas 2nd highest mountain is sacred to the Kikuyu people; Mount Kenya together with the Aberdares forms The Central Highlands.
 The land is fertile and the climate very favourable, a pivotal factor in clashes in the past between greedy European settlers and the Kikuyu leading to the Mau Mau Rebellion.